Logging Truck Accident Lawyer

 How Do Logging Companies Avoid Responsibility for Logging Truck Accidents?

-Many lumber companies hire inexperienced truck operators that never receive proper training or acquired qualifications to operate dangerous equipment.
+Many logging truck companies hire inexperienced truck operators without proper training or acquired qualifications to operate dangerous equipment.

 When logging truck accidents happen, the lumber company's attorneys deny responsibility by blaming others involved in the log truck accident to minimize the defendant's liability.